How Coaches Can Cater to Different Learning Styles

 Responding to athletes is particularly important if you are coaching teenagers.
 Teenagers are going through significant physical and mental changes and might be undermining their performance by participating in dangerous crash diets or obsessing over social media.

-You also need to be aware of social events occurring while you’re coaching and have a plan when something needs to be addressed.
-This will help your athletes remain focused on learning and create a positive environment in which external factors aren’t an issue.
+You also need to be aware of social events occurring while you are coaching and have a plan when something needs to be addressed.
+This will help your athletes remain focused on learning and create a positive environment in which external factors are not an issue.
 As a coach, you can navigate these moments gracefully by supporting athletes who offer their stories to the group and authentically engage with social problems.

 Coaching Beyond Learning Styles